 For Lafayette to be successful we must think of diversity in its broadest sense – as a core value – and create an environment that is nourishing of the diversity of this country and stimulating to the intellectual climate on campus.

 McDonogh Voice, formerly known as McDonogh Report, is published annually.
-Enjoy the current and past issues by selecting links at right.

 About David Kearney McDonogh, Class of 1844

 Aug.
 10, 1821, New Orleans, La. – Jan.
 15, 1893, Newark, N.J.

 The McDonogh Network, which provides networking opportunities for African American and other black alumni and students, is named for Dr. David K. McDonogh and is associated with the McDonogh Voice, a magazine launched in 2007 to celebrate the contributions of African Americans to the Lafayette community and beyond.

 In addition, the Presidential Lecture Series on Diversity, launched in 2000 to encourage intellectual discourse on diversity, was renamed in honor of McDonogh in 2009.
 It is now known as the President’s McDonogh Lecture Series.